XilinJia/NewPipeX/README.md

+This project is a full conversion of NewPipe (cloned as of Feb 5 2024) to Kotlin.
+Most existing dependencies are updated.
+Built SDK is 34 and target SDK is 33.
+Code and null safety issues are resolved after the conversion.
+Other than that, there is no logic or structural change from the original project.
+Player remains android.media.exoplayer 2, and is not upgraded to media3.

+For non-intrusive testing, the appId and name is changed to NewPipeX.

+See more changes and issues in [changelog](changelog.md)
+______________

 <h3 align="center">We are planning to <i>rewrite</i> large chunks of the codebase, to bring about <a href="https://github.com/TeamNewPipe/NewPipe/discussions/10118">a new, modern and stable NewPipe</a>!</h3>
 <h4 align="center">Please do <b>not</b> open pull requests for <i>new features</i> now, only bugfix PRs will be accepted.</h4>